By Josué Vargas

 This is the official blog of writer Josué Vargas

-art author blog blogger blogging challenges character culture dark depression existence fightclub free goals horror human humanity identity journal late night Late Night Journal life literature love mental mental health movie movies Music night personal philosophy poem poetry psychology sad self-awareness society story system think thinking thoughts writer Writing
+art author blog blogger blogging challenges character culture depression existence fightclub free goals horror human humanity identity journal late night Late Night Journal life literature love mental mental health movie movies Music night personal philosophy poem poet poetry psychology sad self-awareness society system think thinking thoughts Video Game writer Writing